CBSR-Biobank/bbweb/Development.md

 * To enable TEST logging at the Domain or Service layers, edit the file `conf/logback-test.xml`.

-## In Memory Database
+## H2 in Memory Database

-Use the `h2-browser` sbt command to connect to the H2 in memory database.
+Use the `h2-browser` sbt command to create and connect to the H2 database prior to starting the web application.

+Use `run -Dbbweb.query.db.load=true` sbt command to reload an empty query database.

+Use `run -Dbbweb.query.db.load=false` sbt command to use an already loaded query database.